compwiz32/PSADHealth/README.md

 ## How to install module

- 1. Download Zip to the computer that will run the module
+ 1. Download zip file to the computer that will run the module
- 2. Unzip
+ 2. Unzip and rename folder that holds files from `PSHealth-Master` to `PSADHealth`
- 3. Place module in the appropriate PowerShell folder on computer
+ 3. Place renamed folder in the appropriate PowerShell folder on computer

     ```
     C:\Program Files (x86)\WindowsPowerShell\Modules
     C:\Users\%username%\Documents\WindowsPowerShell\Modules